sppfly/kmer/README.md

     Long randomized DNA sequences (length 1000) to test performance and correctness

 ## Attribution

-Some parts of this project (such as the Makefile structure and test cases in `gentest.cpp`) were generated or assisted by AI (ChatGPT).
+The following parts of this project were generated or assisted by AI (ChatGPT).

+  * Makefile structure
+  * test cases in `gentest.cpp`

 However, I make sure that I understand all the tests and am fully responsible for the design, implementation, and correctness of the entire codebase.